A guide to what to expect when visiting the little Medieval town of VICOPISANO.

 A CASTLE IN BLOOM

-The month of May hosts the annual ‘Castello in Fiore’ festival which translates to a ‘Castle in bloom’ and during the two-day event the town is transformed into a blanket of colour and perfume.
+The month of May hosts the annual ‘Castello in Fiore’ festival which translates to a ‘Castle in bloom’ and during the two-day event, the town is transformed into a blanket of colour and perfume.
 Visitors to the event may purchase anything from a tiny cactus to a 300-year-old olive tree.
-Street food and live music usually accompanies this event and other festivals.
+Street food and live music usually accompany this event and other festivals.